Overview

 cache_context = fbcache_nodes.create_cache_context()

-# Apply caching to Flux model
+# Apply caching to a Flux-style model

 with fbcache_nodes.cache_context(cache_context):